Superfields, nilpotent superfields and superschemes: A non algebraic constraint

 \section{A non algebraic constraint}

 In this section we are going to consider both, chiral and antichiral superfields.
 Up to now we were considering only chiral superfields, so the description of Section \ref{algebraic-sec} was the simplest one.
-Moreover, the spacetime coordinates would not appear explicitly in the discussion, so it was as if spacetime was reduced to a point.
+Moreover, the spacetime coordinates would not appear explicitly in the discussion of the constraints, so it was as if spacetime was reduced to a point.
 In this section we will not be in that case anymore and the spacetime variables would play a role.

-We shall start with a (complexified) super spacetime $\C^{4|4}$, with being its global coordinates.
-As the notations suggests, $\theta^\alpha$ and $\bar{\theta}^{\dot\alpha}$ are related by an antilinear involution that defines the standard (real) super Minkowski space and for which the coordinates $x^\mu$ are real.
+We shall start with a (complexified) super spacetime $M=A^{4|4}$, with being its global coordinates.
+As the notation suggests, $\theta^\alpha$ and $\bar{\theta}^{\dot\alpha}$ are related by an antilinear involution that defines the standard (real) super Minkowski space, for which the coordinates $x^\mu$ are real.
+But for our purposes it is better to keep the super spacetime complexified, so $\theta^\alpha$ and ${\bar\theta}^{\dot\alpha}$ are independent odd coordinates and $x^\mu $ are even, complex coordinates.

-In Refs. \cite{flv, fl}, chiral and antichiral spaces are seen to be related to certain supergrassmannians, while the superspace having the correct real form is a superflag manifold.
-The superspaces $\C^{4|2}$ and $\C^{4|4}$ are only the bigcells of the above mentioned supermanifolds.

-But we do not need to discuss here this interpretation, so we stick to work in the big cells which are affine superspaces.